Jimwi/ilets_words/day14/7 Hydrogen: fuel of the future? | The Economist.md

 Hydrogen has been `hailed` as a fuel of the future that could help end the world’s dependence on fossil fuels. and aid the `transition` to net-zero emissions.
 But for this hydrogen revolution to take place, some big obstacles need to be overcome.
 So is `the hype about hydrogen justified`?

 Hydrogen is the most abundant element in the universe.
-It’s essential for life, ...the sun is mostly made of it And it’s present in almost all living things But on Earth pure hydrogen is very `scarce`.
+It’s essential for life, ...the sun is mostly made of it And it’s present in almost all living things. `But on Earth pure hydrogen is very scarce`.
 Instead, it mainly exists combined with oxygen in the form of water.
 So how does this abundant element get turned into a fuel that could help save the planet?
-First, hydrogen needs to be `obtained` This is done by splitting molecules.
+First, hydrogen needs to be `obtained`.
+This is done by splitting molecules.

 Hydrogen is an energy carrier unlike, let’s say, `petroleum` which is a primary energy source You have to make hydrogen from something.

 To do this requires an input of energy You can use `methane` through a process called steam reforming Or a source of electricity through `electrolysis`.
-Once you have some hydrogen you can either burn it directly or mix it with oxygen in a fuel cell, which is rather like a battery The reaction in the fuel cell produces electricity and heat...
+Once you have some hydrogen you can either burn it directly or mix it with oxygen in a fuel cell, which is rather like a battery.
+The reaction in the fuel cell produces electricity and heat...
 And the only waste is water.

 One of the benefits of hydrogen in a hydrogen vehicle, let’s say the only emission that comes out of the `tailpipe` is pure, drinkable water.
 In contrast, of course, to the internal-combustion engine which puts out loads of `nasty` chemicals and `carcinogens`.